bignerdranch/tensorflow-cocoa-example/README.md

 ## Using tensorflow from Cocoa

-So, now when you use `libtensorflow.so`, you will need to include `/Library/Python/2.7/site-packages/tensorflow/include` in your header search path.  (
+When you use `libtensorflow.so`, you will need to include `/Library/Python/2.7/site-packages/tensorflow/include` in your header search path.

 If you copy libtensorflow.so into your project, you'll need to include need to include your project directory in the library search path (something like `$(PROJECT_DIR)/MyApp`) in the library search path.
 If you don't copy it in you'll need to include `tensorflow/bazel-bin/tensorflow` (inside the tensor source directory) in your library search path.